 ERROR-00600: internal error code, arguments: -5036, Access denied; you need (at least one of) the CREATE SYNONYM privilege(s) for this operation

-/*Log on to the database as the SYS user and grant the user the CREATE SYNONYM privilege.*/
+/* Connect to the sys user and grant the CREATE SYNONYM privilege. */

 obclient> GRANT CREATE SYNONYM ON *.* TO syn_user;